Kong/koko/internal/wrpc/proto/kong/services/config/README.md

 ## Configuration data

+Configurations are encoded into JSON objects and then compressed with gzip.

-Configuration contains data that Kong needs to proxy traffic correctly.
+Configurations contain data that Kong needs to proxy traffic correctly.
 This includes (exhaustive list):
 - Services
 - Routes